rprome/mancala/README.md

 # mancala
-first AI project using Huristic and minimax
+first 242 project using Huristic and minimax